Skip to content

 1. Return 200 quickly — process asynchronously if needed

-2. Verify the HMAC signature
+2. Verify the signature using your subscription’s signing secret

 3. Deduplicate using event_id